-The plan Arrived in Nepal without planning, we strolled through Kathmandu looking for a guide for the Manaslu Circuit.
-It was important for us to meet the organizer personally in order to understand how the costs of the trip are composed, what experience he has and where the qualifications of his employees lie.
+The plane arrived in Nepal without planning; we strolled through Kathmandu looking for a guide for the Manaslu Circuit.
+We needed to meet the organizer personally to understand how the trip costs are composed, what experience he has and where the qualifications of his employees lie.
 Ultimately, we found ourselves in the best of hands with Puru – www.myeveresttrip.com

 Day 1: 7 km – Arughat Bazaar (500 m) – Arukhet (700 m)

 The goal was to reach Soti Khola by bus.
-Unfortunately, there were too few guests for the bus driver, so he stopped driving from Arughat Bazaar.
-Well, then just on foot.
+Unfortunately, the bus driver had too few guests, so he stopped driving from Arughat Bazaar.
+Well, then, just on foot.
 The goal was Arukhet.
-About 7 km later and totally overwhelmed by the heat, we arrived.
-The path was very flat and well developed.
+About 7 km later and overwhelmed by the heat, we arrived.
+The path was very flat and well-developed.
 The vegetation reminded me of Vietnam, and so did the temperature.

 Day 2: 20 km – Aruketh – Machha kholagon (700 m)

 The day starts with coffee in a Smilie cup and porridge.
 That was also necessary.
-The day was very intense because the 20 km had to be climbed up and down about 500 meters in altitude.
-But the valley was beautiful, it was wide and full of broken stones.
-A very monotonous day – colored in gray, but very fascinating.
+The day was intense because the 20 km had to be climbed up and down about 500 meters in altitude.
+But the valley was beautiful, wide and full of broken stones.
+A very monotonous day – coloured in grey, but very fascinating.

 Our guide Yam-who had trained as a cook in England – organized some fish and swung the wooden spoon.
-Fried Rice with Vegetables – mhhh.
+Fried Rice with Vegetables – much.

 Day 3: 16 km – Machhakholagon Jagat Bagar (737 m)

 Rain – that defined this day.
-The pancakes for breakfast couldn’t comfort us over the constant rain.
-One of the toughest days for us.
+The pancakes for breakfast couldn’t comfort us over the constant rain—one of our most challenging days.
 The valley narrowed at the beginning and then widened.
-A big plato full of “Bush Weed” greeted us.
+A big Plato full of “Bush Weed” greeted us.
 However, it was the wrong time of year, so we continued to the hot springs in Yuru Khola.
-However, we decided to take a coffee break with Snickers instead of taking a bath, it was 400 rupees easier.
+However, we decided to take a coffee break with Snickers instead of a bath; it was 400 rupees easier.
 The last few meters to Jagat led over a steel platform that, installed at the foot of the mountain, followed the river.
 In Jagat, we treated ourselves to a hot shower for a small surcharge.

 Day 4: 19 km – Jagat Bagar Dengi

 Mountain uphill, that’s fun.
-The condition definitely got better.
-The body had got used to the daily march.
-However, weak points could be identified.
-Left knee & right toe.
+The condition got better.
+The body had gotten used to the daily march.
+However, weak points could be identified and the left knee & right toe.

-The day felt a little easier than day 3, which was definitely thanks to the good weather.
-The vegetation became lighter, there were only a few trees to be found, but many bushes.
-The food was a lot simpler than in the valley – Dal Bhat dominie.
+Thanks to the excellent weather, the day felt a little easier than day 3.
+The vegetation became lighter; there were only a few trees but many bushes.
+The food was much more straightforward than in the valley – Dal Bhat dominie.

 Day 5: 16 km – Dengi – (1,800 m) – Namrung (2,650 m)

-A very pleasant day as it consistently went uphill.
-We passed Ghap at noon.
-A small town whose houses had been destroyed by the earthquake.
-The new houses had wooden bracing.
-Originally the Nepalensis built exclusively from stone.
-In the evening we couldn’t believe our eyes.
-When we arrived in Namrung, we thought that the first gate belonged to a monastery.
-But it was an accommodation ☺ We checked in immediately and had better accommodation than in Kathmandu itself.
-In the high season, there is even a sauna room.
-Definitely, the best place to stay on the trip.
+An enjoyable day as it consistently went uphill.
+We passed Ghap at noon—a small town whose houses had been destroyed by the earthquake.
+The new homes had wooden bracing.
+Originally the Nepalensis was built exclusively from stone.
+In the evening, we couldn’t believe our eyes.
+When we arrived in Namrung, we thought the first gate belonged to a monastery.
+But it was accommodation ☺ We checked in immediately and had better capacity than in Kathmandu.
+In the high season, there is even a sauna room—the best place to stay on the trip.
 Yam cooked again – self-made momos – the biggest and best we have ever had.

 Day 6: 17 km – Namrung (2,650 m) – Samagaon (3,600 m)

 Unfortunately, we had to move out of our small temple.
-The path was shaped by a forest landscape, it reminded us of the local forests.
+A forest landscape shaped the path; it reminded us of the local forests.
 During lunch in Lho, we spotted the local monastery “MonasteryofLho”.
-The switchbacks are definitely an extra task, but definitely worth it.
-The only real monastery that we saw on this trip.
-It was badly damaged by the earthquake and was currently under construction.
+The switchbacks are an extra task but worth it.
+The only actual sanctuary that we saw on this trip.
+It was severely damaged by the earthquake and is currently under construction.
 On the ground around the monastery, there were many protective symbols – apparently, they had worked – the main complex had remained undamaged.
-When we arrived in Samagaon, we took the last accommodation, the daughter of the house played the cook for us.
+We took the last accommodation when we arrived in Samagaon, and the house’s daughter played the cook for us.

 Day 7: Samagaon rest day – temple

-Actually intended as a rest day, but when do you come back to Nepal?
-With tired bodies and too little sunscreen, we went looking for the “Pung Gyen Gompa” monastery.
-Unfortunately, the “monastery” disappointed as it turned out to be a row of huts with blue tin roofs and 3 crumbling stone houses.
-The monastery brothers were apparently forbidden to carry out restorations.
-But the climb was wonderful.
+Intended as a rest day, but when do you return to Nepal?
+With tired bodies and too little sunscreen, we looked for the “Pung Gyan Gompa” monastery.
+Unfortunately, the “monastery” was disappointing as it was a row of huts with blue tin roofs and three crumbling stone houses.
+The monastery brothers were forbidden to carry out restorations.
+But the climb was beautiful.
 A sea of flowers greeted us in a pass.
-This was followed by an endless plain on which a horde of yaks grazed – surrounded by snow-covered mountain peaks – a dream – half-day trip.
+This was followed by an endless plain on which a horde of yaks grazed – surrounded by snow-covered mountain peaks – a dream – a half-day trip.

 Day 8 – Day 9: 8 km – Samagaon (3530 m) – Samdo (3875 m)

-When we arrived in Samdo we decided to rest for the rest of the day – we had found a tea house that had a beautiful winter garden.
-Time to linger in the previous experiences.
+When we arrived in Samdo, we decided to rest for the rest of the day – we found a tea house with a beautiful winter garden—time to linger on the previous experiences.
 Hikers who come from Tibet also meet here.
 It’s less than 2 hours to the border.